 Finally, indulging in a healthy, well-rounded nutrition routine is crucial to overall health, including your lustrous strands.
 One commonly misunderstood part of our diets is fat.
 Some have found that a lack of healthy fats in a person’s diet may lead to hair loss.
 Experts state that adding healthy fats to your diet is extremely important for hair growth.
 Fat helps the body assimilate vitamins that are essential for healthy hair.
 Focus on eating unsaturated fats like Omega 3s.

-So, there you have it, my top 12 causes for hair loss in women.
+Unfortunately, we have recently faced a brand new cause of hair loss – hair shedding after Covid-19, which is getting more and more evidence.
 Whatever the reason, if you are experiencing unexpected hair loss, you should contact your health-care provider for more information and resources.
 Here’s to less stress and shining strands of luxurious hair in 2021!

 Featured Image via Instagram